ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 layout: learningpathall
 ---

-## Install dependencies on an x86_64 Linux machine running Ubuntu

 ## Dependencies to install

 In order to cross-compile your inference engine, you'll need the following installed/downloaded within your local development environment: